Also Helping VeteransInquire about sponsoring a prosthetic design for 100's of Veterans on the waiting list.

 In January 2013, Dan Horkey began looking for support on this issue and contacted his Congressmen Derek Kilmer in Washington State.
 Congressmen sent a letter to the Veterans Affairs (PSAS) and Congressmen asked the VA what law or statue is prohibiting VA Central Office from continuing to provide Veterans with Dan Horkey Approved Options?

-Dan Horkey is actively working on submitting a Clinical Research Study Proposal on the basis of benefiting the mental health, well- being of our severely injured, Disabled Veterans.
+Dan Horkey is actively looking for funds for a Clinical Research Study on the basis of benefiting the mental health, well- being of our severely injured, Disabled Veterans.

 Normally, people are a little hesitant when they see someone wearing a prosthetic, but when people see my flame design; it’s an automatic icebreaker.T.
 Harrison